filmerjarred/mantax/mantasx.md

       - private repository of all comments that have been predicted beyond a certain threshold

    - user authentication

+   - test performance with and without on mobile and such

 future potential features
    - auto-reconcile